ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-We want to test that with disabled global caching in the **"AppSettings"** options, we dot not try to cache the database result.
+We want to test that with disabled global caching in the **"AppSettings"** options, we do not cache the database result.

 First, we need to prepare the **"IMemoryCache"** mock to throw an exception when setting an entry with specific key.
 Go to the **"MockProvider"** class (or create it, if you haven't already) and add the following: